akmed772/dosvax/README.md

 * Additional functions of the printer BIOS
 * Incomplete implementation of Kana shift lock
 * Incomplete support for Japanese 106 keyboard due to the limitation of the component (SDL 1.2) on which DOSBox depends.
-* MOUSE.SYS that comes with MS-DOS 3.21 cannot work because DOSBox doesn't support the bus mouse.
-Use MOUSE.COM that comes with IBM DOS J4.0/V and later.
+* MOUSE.SYS of MS-DOS 3.21 cannot work because DOSBox doesn't support the bus mouse.
+Use MOUSE.COM of IBM DOS J4.0/V and later.

 ### System Requirements